UCSC-VLAA/EpiFoundation/README.md

 ## Contact

-If you have any questions, please feel free to raise an issue or contact us directly: Juncheng Wu (jwu418@ucsc.edu)
+If you have any questions, please feel free to raise an issue or contact us directly: Juncheng Wu (jwu418@ucsc.edu), Changxin Wan (changxin.wan@duke.edu).